chrisjonesdesign85/Learning-Notes/Linux-Notes.md

     sudo -l
     ```
     Check on https://gtfobins.github.io/ for anything useful.
-    Sometimes the results will contain something cutsom which you can go on to enumerate, reverse engineer, and exploit.
+    Sometimes the results will contain something custom which you can go on to enumerate, reverse engineer, and exploit.
     If the output is something like 'ALL = (jones) /usr/local/bin/mycommand', then we can run 'mycommand' as the 'jones' user.
 We do this with:
     ```bash
     sudo -u jones /usr/local/bin/mycommand